carla-simulator/carla/Docs/tuto_content_authoring_maps.md

 ```

 This line should be added in the `[/Script/UnrealEd.ProjectPackagingSettings]` section, preferably next to the other `MapsToCook(...)` entries.
 Then run `make package` command to build a package containing your map.
 The exported CARLA package with your map will be saved in the `Dist` folder on Linux and the `/Build/UE4Carla/` folder on Windows.

-Your map should be saved as `MyMap.umap` file in the `CARLA_ROOT/Unreal/CarlaUE4/Content/Carla/Maps` directory.

 ---